 - Be a Realist first: Before you get started with your first-year med school, take note of your strengths, skills, and qualities.
 The medical college is going to be very different from what you have studied previously.
 It requires adopting an organized approach to study and scheduling.
 So be realistic and take some time out for yourself first.
 Listen to music, watch a movie or get in touch with other medical or premed students.
 In short, celebrate even small progress towards your goals.

 - Take advantage of on-campus student services: The new session will be difficult to figure out at first.
 So, do check out the student services available on campus.
-Whether you want to join a student club or want to learn the skills about referencing for your project, seek help from student advisers.
+Whether you want to join a student club or want to learn the skills of referencing for your project, seek help from student advisers.

 - Make a plan to achieve your goals: Make a plan for short-term and long-term goals.
 Though often underestimated, planning is a useful thing.
 You can keep track of your productivity and achievements based on the planning you do.
 You can make weekly plans, prioritize your tasks, and set deadlines.
 For instance, your study plan may include spending time every week for both groups and self-study.